OhMyGuus/BetterCrewlink-mobile/README.md

 - This is an unofficial fork of CrewLink, for any problem, issue or suggestion you have with BetterCrewLink talk to us on our [Discord](https://discord.gg/qDqTzvj4SH) or [GitHub](https://github.com/OhMyGuus/BetterCrewlink-mobile/issues), do not report any problems to the official Discord or GitHub project of CrewLink as they will not support you.

-- For issues with this fork you can message me on Discord (ThaGuus#2140) or reporting in [GitHub](https://github.com/OhMyGuus/BetterCrewlink-mobile/issues) and I will do my best to resolve it.
+- For issues with this fork you can join in the [Discord server](https://discord.gg/qDqTzvj4SH) or reporting in [GitHub](https://github.com/OhMyGuus/BetterCrewLink/issues) or message me on Discord (ThaGuus#2140) and is we will do our best to resolve this.

 - To get the most of BetterCrewLink use the voice server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>